 Assessment AO1: Demonstrate knowledge and understanding of elements of film.
 15 marks Objectives AO2: Apply knowledge and understanding of elements of film to analyse films (1a) and including through the use of critical approaches (1c).
 20 marks Indicative content Material listed below demonstrates how candidates might approach the question.
 It is a description of possible content only.
 It is not prescriptive, nor is it exclusive; examiners must be careful to reward original but well-focused answers.
-The question is asking candidates to discuss how far the two films create a linear cause and effect narrative.
-Responses must analyse specific examples from both films in some detail, including analysis of the opening scenes from both films, though they may wish to discuss later aspects of the narratives insofar as they relate to these open scenes.
-Better answers will be balanced in their analysis of both films.
-Responses must demonstrate critical awareness of the significance of narrative structures which are alternative to and/or in opposition to conventional linear narrative structures.
-Better answers will explicitly apply this critical approach.
-Responses might: analyse the narrational devices used in the opening scenes of the two films analyse the role of the opening scenes in setting up the narrative discuss the extent to which these opening scenes play an expository role in the narrative discuss the ways in which the films repudiate conventional narrative linearity through ambiguous cause and effect and narrative disjuncture discuss why the surrealists chose to disrupt conventional narrative.

-mant conomic Additional guidance Refer to the generic marking grid for questions 6 and 7.
+The question is asking candidates to discuss the key elements in their chosen film movement's distinctiveness.
+They may argue for one or the other of aesthetics and narrative structure, or may argue for another element of their choice alongside the claims of aesthetics and narrative structure.
+Responses should analyse specific examples from the film.
+Responses must demonstrate critical awareness of the significance of narrative structures.
+Better answers will explicitly apply this critical approach, though not necessarily by naming theorists.
+Better answers should address both the 'aesthetics' and 'narrative structure' aspects of the question, though these two do not need to be evenly balanced.
+Responses might: analyse the aesthetics of their chosen film analyse the narrative of their chosen film discuss the distinctiveness of their chosen film discuss the relative role of narrative and aesthetics in creating this distinctiveness discuss how this distinctiveness relates to the contextual background of their chosen film movement.
+Additional guidance Refer to the generic marking grid for questions 6 and 7.